You need new tires, and you have questions. What type of tire do I really need? What do terms like “all-season” and “all-terrain” really mean?

-HonToy brings simplicity to tire buying (and owning).
-We’re here to help you with tire selection, financing, professional installation, and preventive maintenance for a long tire life.
+HonToy Care Automotive is here to help you understand tire buying (and owning).
+While we currently do not sell tires ourselves, we are here to help you with tire selection, professional installation, and preventive maintenance for a long tire life.
 We even check your tire pressure and tread wear.

-WHAT KINDS OF TIRES CAN I BUY FROM HONTOY?
+WHAT COMMON KINDS OF TIRES CAN I BUY?

 Change these tires twice a year for the best possible tire performance in summer and winter.

 The strongest possible winter traction thanks to tread edges that bite into ice and snow, generous channels that send away slush -- and rubber that stays supple at lower temperatures than other tires.

 Lower rolling resistance (and less fuel consumption) than winter, all-season, or off-road tires thanks to flatter treads (for more road contact) -- and rubber formulated for warmer temperatures.

 Not into changing tires along with the seasons?
 These versatile tires balance the features needed for summer and winter driving, on and off the roads.

 The tires that come with most passenger cars.
 Ideal for street driving in areas where winters are moderate (at worst).